Ylva Johansson: Political positions

 Johansson has been described as the "left wing of the Social Democrats".

 In a September 2020 EU debate on the new migration pact she said "we have a lot of migration to the European Union, and we need that" because of the ageing of Europe, while also noting that "those that are not eligible to stay, they have to leave; not everybody that has a right to apply for asylum has the right to stay in the European Union".

+In 2024 Fabrice Leggeri recalled back when he was director of Frontex and requested funding, Johansson asked why he needed uniforms and guns - since the refugees eventually came because of "love".

+Surveillance of private chat communication

-In May 2022, Johansson proposed legislation to introduce an obligation for companies to monitor all private chat communication, including pictures, for possible hints at child abuse and report any findings to the authorities.
+In May 2022, Johansson proposed an EU "Child Sexual Abuse Regulation" introducing an obligation for companies to monitor all private chat communication, including pictures, for possible hints at child abuse and report any findings to the authorities.

 The proposed legislation faced widespread criticism and was described as introducing mass surveillance.
-The scientific service of the German Bundestag evaluated the proposal and concluded it was illegal due to necessitating blanket surveillance of private communinication, the impossibility to differentiate legal and illegal communication and harmful effects on communication by and between children.
-Johansson defended her proposal to scan all electronic chats as not introducing surveillance, which was - among other claims - described as untrue or at least misleading.
+The scientific service of the German Bundestag evaluated the proposal and concluded it was illegal due to necessitating blanket surveillance of private communication, the impossibility to differentiate legal and illegal communication and harmful effects on communication by and between children.

+Johansson defended her proposal to scan all electronic chats as not introducing surveillance, which was—among other claims—described as untrue or at least misleading.
+Research by several newspapers led to allegations of questionable connections between Johansson and her staff and companies that would benefit financially from her proposal, including Thorn and WeProtect.
+Johansson characterized the accusations in different ways, including by dismissing them as accusations, as false, and true but not illegal..
+Her claim to have given data protection organizations the same access as to the backers of her proposal was rejected as untrue by several organizations and members of the EU parliament.

+Johansson reacted to growing rejection of her proposal by ordering commercial advertisement on Twitter paid for with EU funds.
+The advertisement was criticized as being misleading and illegal according to the EU's rules for targeted advertisement.